 Winter Wildlife Tracking in the Field

-In this class, you will: learn the fundamentals of identifying animal tracks and trail patterns in the snow; work in small groups to build a collective knowledge and understanding of the natural world; and begin to build a connection to the northern landscape by literally waking in the footsteps of other animals.
+In this class you will learn the fundamentals of identifying animal tracks and trail patterns in the snow, work in small groups to build a collective knowledge and understanding of the natural world, and begin to build a connection to the northern landscape by literally walking in the footsteps of other animals.

 You will need the following tools for this class: